 Even 10 minutes of intentional quiet time with God each day can bring true soul rest and replenishment.

-The 5Rs Bible Study Journals use the innovative 5Rs Bible Study™ Method (Read, Rewrite, Restate, Relate, Respond) to teach you how to read, understand and apply God’s word to your life–right now–so that you can find more rest and peace.
+Well, first the “I Am Loved” Bible Study Course uses the innovative 5Rs Bible Study™ Method (Read, Rewrite, Restate, Relate, Respond) to teach you how to read, understand and apply God's word to your life–right now–so that you can find more rest and peace.

 Perfect for busy moms like you and me, right?